IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

     {true}, deprecated fields are also returned.
 - `interfaces` must return the set of interfaces that an object implements (if none, `interfaces` must return the empty set).
+- `directiveAnnotations` must return the set of exposed directives annotating this object declaration as a list of `__DirectiveUse`.
 - All other fields must return {null}.

 **Union**